An epicurean adventure to: Belgium

 Golden syrup

-Golden syrup is now widely available in most countries, including most US supermarkets according to Martha Stewart.
+Golden syrup is now widely available in most countries, including many US supermarkets (thanks for letting us know, Martha Stewart!).

-If necessary, you can substitute it with corn syrup, but be aware that the flavour may not be identical.
-Golden syrup has a richer taste and has a thicker consistency than corn syrup.
+If needed, you can swap it for corn syrup, but note that the flavour won’t be quite the same.
+Golden syrup is richer and thicker than corn syrup.

 This usually takes about 2 minutes on high heat.
 Be careful not to burn the chocolate.